Skip to main content

 Curious about how maps, data, and spatial tools can help solve real-world challenges?

-Join the brand new I-GROUP (Interdisciplinary Geospatial Research Opportunities Undergraduate Program) Internship at NC State’s Center for Geospatial Analytics.
+Join the I-GROUP (Interdisciplinary Geospatial Research Opportunities Undergraduate Program) Internship at NC State’s Center for Geospatial Analytics.

 I-GROUP offers paid, hands-on research experiences for undergraduate students from any major who want to explore geospatial questions through an interdisciplinary lens.